vdbrink/vdbrink.github.io/desk/office_accessories.md

 ---
 ## Moss terrarium

-While creating my [Pinterest mood board](office_mood_board), I found a lot of inspiration for moss terrariums (also known as mossariums), I also wanted such small living environment like that on my desk.
+While creating my [Pinterest mood board](office_mood_board), I found a lot of inspiration for moss terrariums (also known as mossariums), and I also wanted a small living environment like that on my desk.

-Buying one fully decorated was quite expensive, but I found a nice DIY kit that let me create my own moss terrarium for a reasonable price.\
+Buying a fully decorated one was quite expensive, but I found a nice DIY kit that let me create my own moss terrarium for a reasonable price.\
 Later, my local garden center also started selling moss terrariums, so it is worth checking there too.

 <a href="images/mossarium.jpg">